kocatepedogu/cellular-automaton-processor/README.md

 <img src="./examples/game-of-life.png" width="300px"><br>
 Glider pattern in Conway's Game of Life.
 The space is a toroidal array, so the pattern repeats itself forever.

 This is the simplest example and can be run with 6 bit registers in a 25x25 grid.
 It also works with 4 bit registers if the grid size is reduced to 8x8.
-This is currently the only one that is tested on an actual FPGA (Basys3 with F4PGA toolkit).
+This is currently the only one that is tested on an actual FPGA (Basys3 with F4PGA).
 The total number of cores in the simulations are 25x25=625.

 The above screenshots are taken from Verilator simulations.
 The assembly language sources of the example programs can be found in the examples directory.
 C++ and Verilog sources for the simulations are available under targets/verilator.